jkunimune/dunier/README.md

 Dunier by Justin Kunimune is marked as dedicated to the public domain via [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0).
-You can copy, modify, and distribute it, even for commercial purposes, all without asking permission.
+You may copy, modify, and distribute it, even for commercial purposes, all without asking permission.
 I make no warranties about Dunier, and disclaim liability for all uses of it, to the fullest extent permitted by applicable law.
 When using or citing Dunier, you should not imply endorsement by me.